 Deborah Armstrong, of Spokane, Washington, said she and her husband went bankrupt because of his health problems, which required a heart transplant.

 "I'm Bernie or bust," she said.
 "I'm not going to have Trump held up to our head like a gun."

 The demonstrators espoused a variety of causes, including economic justice, socialism and marijuana legalization.
 With Sanders out of the race, some of them were backing Green Party candidate Jill Stein.

 The four-day convention is far removed from City Hall and the skyscrapers of Center City.

-In contrast, the Republican convention, which took place last week in Cleveland, was held in a bustling part of the city.
+In contrast, the Republican convention last week in Cleveland was held in a bustling part of the city.
 A heavy police presence and fewer than expected protesters helped authorities maintain order.
 Only about two dozen arrests were made.